fatehitech/cortex/README.md

 Maintains **Things** which contain behavior code, time-series code, actions, and that sort of thing.

-One or more [Thalamex](https://github.com/fatehitech/thalamex) nodes connect to Cortex.
+One or more [Axon](https://github.com/fatehitech/axon) nodes connect to Cortex.

-The idea here is to keep the software of the end nodes very generic (e.g. Firmata, Thalamex) and make the real logic come from the web editor in Cortex.
+The idea here is to keep the software of the end nodes very generic (e.g. Firmata, Axon) and make the real logic come from the web editor in Cortex.

 ## Usage